Single-Frame Point-Pixel Registration via Supervised Cross-Modal Feature Matching: Experiment

 \subsubsection{nuScenes}

 We follow the official split of the nuScenes dataset, using 850 scenes for training and 150 scenes for testing.
 Compared to KITTI, nuScenes is equipped with a 32-line LiDAR, which is significantly sparser than the 64-line LiDAR used in KITTI, making the registration task more challenging.
 Prior works such as~\cite{zhou2023differentiable, bie2024image} rely on aggregating multiple sweeps to accumulate denser point clouds.
 In contrast, we demonstrate that our approach achieves competitive performance using only single-frame LiDAR point clouds without any accumulation.
-The image-point cloud pairs are generated using the official nuScenes SDK, where each image is taken from the current frame, and the corresponding point cloud is projected into the image plane using a perspective view centered at the front camera.
+The image-point cloud pairs are generated using the official nuScenes SDK, where each image is taken from the current frame, and the corresponding point cloud is projected into an image plane within a mis-registration range originated from the front camera.
 To ensure consistency in input resolution, we resize each image such that its longer side is scaled to 840 pixels while maintaining the original aspect ratio.
 Similar to the processing of KITTI, we uniformly sample 500 image-point cloud pairs from the training scenes and 300 pairs from the testing scenes to construct our training and evaluation sets.
 This uniform sampling strategy helps balance scene diversity while avoiding redundancy across highly similar consecutive frames.